Skip to content

 The Best B2B Marketing Firms in 2025 (By Specialty, Size, and Use Case)

-Mid-market B2B SaaS companies (100-500 employees) struggle to match marketing agencies to their specific growth challenges, often selecting firms based on generic capabilities rather than proven expertise in their stage, channel mix, and attribution requirements.
-The Starr Conspiracy developed a use-case-driven evaluation framework that maps agency specializations to buyer contexts, resulting in faster shortlisting and better stage-fit matching within six weeks of structured evaluation.
+Mid-market B2B SaaS companies (100-500 employees) have a persistent problem.
+They keep selecting marketing agencies based on generic capabilities rather than proven expertise in their stage, channel mix, and attribution requirements, and that habit is expensive.
+Matching the wrong firm to your growth challenges costs real money and real time.
+The Starr Conspiracy built a use-case-driven evaluation framework that maps agency specializations to buyer contexts, cutting shortlisting time and improving stage-fit matching within six weeks of structured evaluation.
 This composite analysis draws from internal client evaluations across 50+ agency assessments.

 What Is a B2B Marketing Firm?

-B2B Marketing Firm: Specialized agency focused on business-to-business marketing strategies, pipeline generation, and revenue attribution.
+B2B Marketing Firm: An agency focused exclusively on business-to-business marketing strategies, pipeline generation, and revenue attribution, as distinct from general marketing practices.

 B2B Marketing Agency: Often used interchangeably with "firm," typically refers to full-service providers handling multiple marketing functions.